dh-notes/vim-article/main.md

 progressions like `Ctrl-C` and `Ctrl-P` (the usual way to copy and paste selections, for example).
 Because you don't need to use the mouse that much (or at all) when you are good at Vim and because the commands are compact, your wrists remain relatively still.
+You don't even have to use the arrow keys, since vim has very ergonomically relocated these to the home keys `hjkl`.
 Many writers report reduced hand strain.
 But these are small luxuries.
 The big payoff of modes and text awareness is **command composability.** In some important sense, Vim is a language for interacting with language.
 "Delete a word" has a grammatical structure: a verb and a noun.
 Once you become fluent in this language, you will be able to compose commands "on the fly," without thinking or looking things up.
 A measure of flow and fluency becomes possible, elevating mere editing into handcraft.
 As literary scholars we are biased towards tools that understand language on its own terms.

 As with any language, the road to fluency is not short.
 But compared to a foreign language, Vim makes use of a small, controlled vocabulary.
 It is quick